-To ensure the resulting operators have rapidly decaying kernels and bounded commutators, we must employ a smooth spectral cutoff rather than a sharp truncation.
+To ensure that the resulting operators have rapidly decaying kernels and bounded commutators, we have to employ a smooth spectral cutoff rather than a sharp truncation.
 For a frequency threshold $N > 0$, we define the smooth Low-Frequency Projector via the functional calculus:

-By construction, this operator commutes with both $\Delta$ and $\partial_t$.
-Crucially, because $\chi$ is smoothly supported on $[-2, 2]$, the projector rigorously satisfies Bernstein's Inequality:
+By construction, this operator commutes with both $\Delta$ and $\partial_t$ (see in the appendices A and B of this manuscript some important properties regarding spectral operators).
+Crucially, because $\chi$ is smoothly supported on $[-2, 2]$, the projector rigorously satisfies the Bernstein's inequality:

 where the constant $C$ depends only on the choice of the profile $\chi$.